SolidLabResearch/Solid-Agent/documentation/ucp/README.md

     # Second approach with the UcpSendPolicy.ts script
     npx ts-node UcpSendPolicy.ts
     ```
-    The first approach sends an HTTP POST request to the policy container with as content the duration policy as in the example above.
+    The first approach sends an HTTP POST request to the policy container with as content the duration policy as in the example above. <br>
-    The second approach executes the same duration policy using a typescript script.
+    The second approach executes the same duration policy using a typescript script. <br>
     It is a bit easier to adapt the WebID, target resource or the duration time, and additionally it logs to the console what will happen.
+4. (Optional) To verify whether you have access to the resource for the given duration, you can authenticate with the configured WebID in [Penny](https://penny.vincenttunru.com/). <br>
+    There, in the top search bar you put in the URL of the resource (`http://localhost:3000/ldes`). <br>
+    Now you can verify that indeed you only have access to the resource through penny for the given duration after you have sent the UCP to the policy container.

+### Screencast

 Following screencast shows how it works when we send a policy